 Pursuant to the Share Compensation Plan, the Company is authorized to grant RSUs to officers, directors, employees and consultants.
 Each RSU entitles the holder to one Common Share.
-The maximum aggregate number of Common Shares that may be issuable pursuant to RSUs together with PSUs may not exceed 2% of the number of outstanding Common Shares, calculated at the time of grant.
+The maximum aggregate number of Common Shares that may be issuable pursuant to RSUs together with PSUs may not exceed 2.75% of the number of outstanding Common Shares, calculated at the time of grant.

 Unless otherwise determined by the Board in accordance with the Share Compensation Plan, the RSUs vest in three installments; one-third vesting one year from the grant date, one-third vesting two years from the grant date and the remainder vesting three years from the grant date.
-During the year-ended December 31, 2022, the Company granted a total of 666,358 RSUs of which 222,167 RSUs would vest during 2023, 222,116 RSUs would vest on during 2024 and 222,075 RSUs would vest during 2025, subject to the RSU holders being Eligible Persons.
+During the year-ended December 31, 2023, the Company granted a total of 1,243,010 RSUs of which 75,000 RSUs would vest during 2023, 401,712 RSUs would vest on during 2024 and 401,712 RSUs would vest during 2025 and 364,586 RSUs would vest during 2026, subject to the RSU holders being Eligible Persons.